akka/akka-persistence-cassandra/README.md

 This [Apache Cassandra](https://cassandra.apache.org/) plugin to Akka Persistence was initiated [originally](https://github.com/krasserm/akka-persistence-cassandra) by Martin Krasser, [@krasserm](https://github.com/krasserm) in 2014.

 It moved to the [Akka](https://github.com/akka/) organisation in 2016 and the first release after that move was 0.7 in January 2016.

+## Branches and versions

+There are three active branches of development:

+* 0.50+ (currently 0.62) -> `release-0.50`- first release under this organisation, previously under krasserm.
+No planned releases for this version.
+* 0.80+ (currently 0.100) -> `release-0.x`  - removed use of Cassandra Materialized Views after they were marked as not to be used in production.
+Current stable version.
+* 1.0 -> `master` - not yet released, planned upgrade to 4.0.x of the Cassandra Driver that includes breaking API changes to CassandraSession

+To release a 0.50+ or 0.80+ version checkout that branch and see the release instructions there.